Russia shuts mission to NATO in spy row retaliation | Law-Order

 NATO said on Oct.
 6 it had expelled https://www.reuters.com/world/nato-says-expelled-eight-members-russian-mission-alliance-2021-10-06 eight members of Russia's mission to the alliance who it said were "undeclared Russian intelligence officers".
 Moscow said at the time that the expulsions undermined hopes that relations with the U.S.-led alliance could normalise.

 "NATO is not interested in equitable dialogue and joint work," Lavrov said on Monday, announcing the closure of the Russian mission.
 "If that's the case, then we don't see the need to keep pretending that changes in the foreseeable future are possible."
-NATO said on Monday it had taken note of Lavrov's comments but had received no official communication on the issues raised.
+NATO said on Monday it had taken note of Russia's decision.

+"We regret these steps.
+NATO's policy towards Russia remains consistent," NATO spokesperson Oana Lungescu said.
+"We have strengthened our deterrence and defence in response to Russia's aggressive actions, while at the same time we remain open to dialogue, including through the NATO-Russia Council."
 The dispute marks the latest deterioration in East-West ties that are already at post-Cold War lows.
-German Foreign Minister Heiko Maas said Russia no longer seemed willing to talk to the West.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)